privateprep/coding-space-website/src/pages/programs/spring.md

       textColor: "#ffffff"
       list:
         - title: Learn More
-          content: /programs/in-person-classes
+          content: /locations
     textColor: "#264548"
     bgColor: "#faf6ee"
     image:
-      image: /img/covid-in-person-camp.jpeg
+      image: /img/img_0028-2-.jpg
       alt: Students learning to code
     mediaPosition: right
     mdContent: >-
-      ## In-Person Coding Classes
+      ## Group Coding Classes

-      **Build Friendships and Life Skills in a Supportive Setting**
+      **Build Friendships and Coding Skills in a Supportive Setting**

-      Our weekly after-school coding classes offer unique coding challenges and STEM-based activities.
-Teachers utilize the Socratic teaching method to help students develop the power to solve problems, think critically, express themselves, and discover their innate potential.
+      Our weekly after-school coding classes are offered in person or online for ages 6-17.
+Students will tackle unique coding challenges and progress over the course of a semester, building problem solving and critical thinking skills as they tackle unique coding challenges.
     fgColor: "#9de2dd"
-  - type: textAndImageBlock
-    buttons:
-      bgColor: "#9de2dd"
-      fgColor: "#eec11a"
-      textColor: "#ffffff"
-      list:
-        - title: Learn More
-          content: /locations/online
-    textColor: "#264548"
-    bgColor: "#9de2dd"
-    image:
-      image: /img/young-girl-learning-on-computer.jpeg
-      alt: Young girl learning on a tablet
-    mediaPosition: left
-    mdContent: >-
-      ## Online Coding Classes

-      **Explore the Unknown, Even From Home**

-      Our weekly virtual group classes balance screen time with hands-on activities and opportunities to create and explore, even in your own house.
-Students make new friends near and far, all while experiencing our small student to teacher ratio ensuring personalized attention when they need it.

-      **T﻿ech requirements:** A MacOS or Windows computer is strongly preferred for online classes.
-Tablets, smartphones and iPads will not work for class.
-Mac and Windows users must install the latest version of Zoom. **Computers must have audio, video, and ability to screenshare.**
-    fgColor: "#264548"
   - type: textAndImageBlock
     buttons:
       bgColor: "#ffffff"